bbachrach/Historical_Multifam_Supply/README.md

           ) != 75 &
           TCO <= year(APPDate)
         )
+      ## if conditions are true use year of APPDate, otherwise use conversionyear
       ,year(APPDate)
       ,ConversionYear
     )
     ,ConversionYear
   )
+## if conversion year is not missing and conversion year is within two years of TCO use TCO as conversion year
   ,ConversionYear = ifelse(!is.na(ConversionYear) & abs(ConversionYear - TCO)<=2
                            ,TCO
                            ,ConversionYear
                            )
   ) %>%
   mutate(
+    ## If converted within 4 years of TCO we're just saying it was built as a condo
     DECLARE_NEWBUILD = ConversionYear - TCO < 5
   )
 ```